FaceFX/FaceFX-UE5/Documentation/Configuration.md

 Configuration
 =============

-The FaceFX UE5 Plugin can be configured with several options contained in Plugins section of the Project Settings in UnrealEd
+The SGX|FaceFX UE5 Plugin can be configured with several options contained in the Plugins section of the Project Settings in the Unreal Editor.

 Editor
 ------